enspiral/handbook/src/agreements/catalyst.md

 # Catalyst Agreement

-{% hint style="info" %}

-At the moment Enspiral has no active Catalysts.
+_At the moment Enspiral has no active Catalysts.
 However, this social technology developed by Enspiral is still relevant in creating impact in the world.
-If you want to learn more about the role of the catalyst, here's [an interview with our ex-catalyst Joriam](https://youtu.be/SIlBobGS-Q8), exploring the role the Catalyst plays inside a network.
+If you want to learn more about the role of the catalyst, here's [an interview with our ex-catalyst Joriam](https://youtu.be/SIlBobGS-Q8), exploring the role the Catalyst plays inside a network._

-{% endhint %}

 ## Context